NightDreamGames/Graded/README.md

 # 👨‍💻 Tech stack

-Here's a brief high-level overview of the tech stack Grade.ly uses:
+Here's a brief high-level overview of the tech stack Graded uses:

 - This project uses the Flutter framework, with builds for Android, iOS, and soon Web.
 - The app design adheres to the material design guidelines.

 # ✍️ Contributing

-Interested in contributing to the Grade.ly project?
+Interested in contributing to the Graded project?
 Thanks so much for your interest!
 We are always looking for improvements to the project and contributions from open-source developers are greatly appreciated.